What Is Epilepsy?

 Epilepsy is a brain disorder involving repeated, spontaneous seizures of any type.
 There are different types of epilepsy but what they all share are recurrent seizures caused by an uncontrolled electrical discharge from nerve cells in the cerebral cortex.
 This part of the brain controls higher mental functions, general movement and sensation, the functions of the internal organs in the abdominal cavity, perception, and behavioral reactions.

-The structures of the brain include the brainstem, consisting of the spinal cord, the medulla oblongata, the pons and the midbrain; the cerebellum; the cerebrum (one half, or hemisphere shown); and the diencephalon.
+- The brainstem, consisting of the spinal cord, the medulla oblongata, the pons and the midbrain

 Seizures are a symptom of epilepsy.
 Seizures are episodes of disturbed brain function that cause changes in neuromuscular function, attention, or behavior.
 They are caused by abnormally excited electrical signals in the brain.

 Seizures can also be caused by conditions other than epilepsy.
 Many people experience a single seizure at some point in their life and then never experience another.
+A single seizure is not considered epilepsy.
 A single seizure may be related to a specific medical problem such as fever, a reaction to a drug, or withdrawal from alcohol.
 This situation is different from epilepsy.

 Epilepsy is a condition that causes permanent changes in the brain and disturbs how electrical energy works in the brain.
 The seizures that are associated with epilepsy are provoked by abnormal bursts of electrical activity in the brain.